Upcoming Exhibition

 While Georgia O’Keeffe frequently claimed ownership of Northern New Mexico, this land has been the continuous home of these six Tewa Pueblos from time immemorial to the present.
 Tewa Nangeh/Tewa Country resituates the O’Keeffe narrative back in Tewa Country.

-The exhibition brings O’Keeffe’s art and personal objects into dialogue with newly commissioned artworks by contemporary Tewa artists to highlight themes of sacred spaces, belonging, identity, and ownership.
+The exhibition brings O’Keeffe’s art and personal objects into dialogue with newly created artworks by contemporary Tewa artists to highlight themes of sacred spaces, belonging, identity, and ownership.
 Through storytelling and cultural exchange, the project will create a platform for learning about the past, present, and future of Tewa land, and the complexities of O’Keeffe’s own presence in New Mexico.

 Participating Artists: